uyha/fn/README.md

   assert(member(A{}) == 0);
 }
 ```
+## Usage
+This is a header only library, just copy `fn.hpp` to your project and start using it.
+This library requires C++17.

 ## Features
 This library provides 1 trait and 2 wrapper classes.
 The trait `fn_trait` provides details about a (member) function